jamesrseddon/channel_magic/README.md

 diagonal_channels.m
 -------------------
 Calculates both magic measures for some example diagonal operations on up to 5 qubits.

 load_robustness_files.m
 -----------------------
 A number of the functions in this repository involve linear systems of the form Ax = b.
 This script loads the data files containing the necessary A matrices into the workspace.
 It also loads cell arrays containing affine space representations of stabiliser states, which are needed for calculating capacity in the case of diagonal channels.

 -------------------------------
 # Reproducing numerical results

+[Seddon2019]

 The 'scripts' directory contains scripts for reproducing the numerical results presented in arXiv:1901.03322.

 The results for single-qubit rotations subject to amplitude damping can be reproduced using '/scripts/noisy_channel_sweep.m'.

 Results for multi-control phase gates and random diagonal gates can be reproduced using '/scripts/multicontrol_phase_gates.m' and '/scripts/random_phase_searches.m' respectively.

 Results for tensor product Z-rotations can be calculated using '/scripts/Z_rotation_sweep.m'.

+[Seddon2021]

+The subdirectory 'scripts/thesis_6_2' includes MATLAB scripts for generating the data used to plot figures 6.8 to 6.10 from Section 6.2, Chapter 6 of the PhD thesis cited above [Seddon2021].

+the directory 'mathematica_notebooks' contains notebooks that can be used to reproduced figures 6.6, 6.7 and 6.10 of the same chapter.